Home Ownership Program

 If you have ever dreamed about home ownership but felt that buying a home was a little beyond your reach, the Brevard County Housing Finance Authority (the Authority) may make your dream easier to attain with the Home Ownership Program.
-The Authority currently offers a 30 year, fixed rate mortgage (actual APR to be disclosed by the lender) with down payment and closing cost assistance in the amount of $10,000 in the form of a 0% second mortgage.
+The Authority currently offers a 30 year, fixed rate mortgage (actual APR to be disclosed by the lender) with down payment and closing cost assistance in the amount of up to $7,500 in the form of a 0% second mortgage.
 In addition, the borrower may receive a mortgage certificate of up to $2,000 per year for the life of the loan.

 How does the program work?

 The program offers a borrower a 30-year, fixed rate, fully amortizing first mortgage loan.
 There is a 1.0% origination fee.

 Down Payment and Closing Cost Assistance

 Assistance is available in the form of a second mortgage of up to $7,500.
 The second mortgage is a 30-year deferred, 0% loan that may be used for down payment and/or closing costs.
 It is never forgiven and it is repayable at 30 years or sooner if the property ceases to be the borrower’s principal residence, is sold, refinanced or rented.

 The Authority will issue an MCC to qualified borrowers which gives the borrower the ability to deduct 50% of their annual mortgage interest up to $2,000 as a tax credit while the other 50% remains a deduction.
 This tax credit is available for as long as the borrower owns the home and the first mortgage is outstanding

 You may purchase a new or existing single family home (attached or detached) a condo, town home or PUD anywhere in Brevard County, Florida.

 - Buyers must be first-time home buyers (have not had an ownership interest in their primary residence for the past three years).
 This requirement is waived for qualified military veterans